elixir-europe/infectious-diseases-toolkit/data-analysis/pathogen-characterisation.md

   - Sequence alignment of the generated genomes.
 Tools: {% tool "mafft" %}, {% tool "muscle" %} or {% tool "clustalw" %}
   - Core genome SNPs: The core genome consists of the genes that are shared among all the samples/strains in the analysis, providing a stable genetic framework for comparative analysis.
 Tools: {% tool "snippy" %}
   - Phylogenetic trees: With the multiple sequence alignment or the core SNPs, researchers can perform phylogenetic analysis.
 The choice of algorithm and evolutionary model will influence the results, with commonly used tools including: {% tool "iqtree" %} and {% tool "nextstrain" %}
 - **Lineage/clade/type**: When the virus causing the outbreak has been typed with different lineages, clades, or types/subtypes, it is essential to characterize this aspect of the samples.
 The information generated from both the phylogenetic tree, combined with lineage data, can help determine the connections between samples involved in the outbreak.
-Tools: {% tool "pangolin" %} or {% tool "nextclade" %}.
+Tools: {% tool "pangolin" %}, {% tool "nextclade" %} or HIV subtyping tools such as {% tool "comet" %} or [rega/scueal](https://doi.org/10.1016/j.meegid.2013.04.032)
 - **Available pipelines**:
   - [nf-core/viralrecon](https://wonder.cdc.gov/amd/flu/irma/irma.html): is a bioinformatics analysis pipeline used to perform assembly and intra-host/low-frequency variant calling for viral samples.
   - {% tool "irma" %}: was designed for the robust assembly, variant calling, and phasing of highly variable RNA viruses.
 Currently, IRMA is deployed with modules for influenza, ebolavirus, and coronavirus.